lukepereira/UAVLogViewer/README.md

 ![Workflow: full diagram](./api/agent_workflow_xray.png "Workflow: full diagram")

-(Blurry png seems to be a known limitation with the nodejs langgraph package)
+(Blurry png seems to be a known issue with the typescript langgraph package)

 ## Example of pre-processed stats and context

-`*.bin` stats and context data snippet
+Dataflash (`*.bin`) stats and context snippet

 ```json
 {